nicolargo/glances/docs/index.rst

 .. image:: _static/screenshot-wide.png

-Glances is a cross-platform monitoring tool which aims to present a maximum of information in a minimum of space through a curses or Web based interface.
-It can adapt dynamically the displayed information depending on the terminal size.
+Glances is a cross-platform monitoring tool that aims to present maximum information in minimal space through either a curses-based or Web-based interface.
+It can dynamically adapt the displayed information depending on the terminal size.

 It can also work in client/server mode.
-Remote monitoring could be done via terminal, Web interface or API (XMLRPC and RESTful).
+Remote monitoring can be done via terminal, Web interface, or API (XMLRPC and RESTful).

 Glances is written in Python and uses the `psutil`_ library to get information from your system.